 The safety and wellbeing of the NMC community is the overarching goal of the NMC Emergency and Safety Procedure Manual.
 However, the existence of policies and procedures is of limited value without the active support of the students, faculty, and staff.
 Everyone at NMC should be prepared to take appropriate and deliberate action when an emergency arises.
 Safety is everyone's responsibility!

 In addition to emergency procedures, prevention is a critical factor in any emergency plan.
 Faculty, staff, counselors, and students are in the best position to identify and react to any warning signals or potential dangers and must take personal responsibility for reporting concerns.
 These could range from safety concerns in a laboratory to unusual or suspicious behavior.
 It is through a trust-based partnership among administration, faculty and staff, and students that our campus can remain safe and focused on education.
-Refer to the documents below to identify who to call and what to report should you have any safety concerns.

-SDS Record Retention Schedule
+Student Record Management and Retention Schedule

 - Retention periods may be extended beyond the period defined by statute or regulation for risk management purposes.

-A = active period (enrolled in classes)
+P = permanent; A = active period (enrolled in classes)

 |Name of Record||Retention Period|